sparkbox/sparkpress-wordpress-starter/README.md

 ## Quickstart

 This project requires [Docker][docker] and [Node.js][node] for local development.
-You may also find it useful to install [Composer][composer] for linting in your editor, but it isn't strictly necessary.
+For a better editing experience for PHP and Twig files, it's useful to have [PHP installed][php-install] on your system as well.
+If you are on Windows and use VS Code, you may find it helpful to [run VS Code in a container][vs-code-container] so that you can more easily work with PHP (see more details in the [Local Development Setup section](#running-vs-code-in-a-container)).

 To run the project for the first time, do the following:

 1. Duplicate `.env.example` and rename it `.env`, changing variables [as needed](#setting-local-environment-variables)
 1. Run `npm install`